On-Screen Keyboard Template 6.3

 Start - Programs - Accessories - Accessibility - On-Screen Keyboard.

-Or, if you are "DOS-kind-a-guy", just run osk from Start - Run:
+Or, if you are "DOS-kinda-guy", just run osk from Start - Run:

-with all those keyboard settings to see what it can do.
+with the keyboard settings to see what it can do.

 Those are just 2 possible views: